Roger Clarke's Web-Site

 As regards the approach taken to establishing a coding scheme for content, a four-way classification scheme is relevant to the present purpose.
 The first three forms are usefully discussed in Hsieh & Shannon (2005).

 Firstly, the categories may be defined a priori, in particular arising from existing theory.
 To the extent that the declared or inferred content of the text does not fit well to the predefined categories, there may be a need to consider possible revisions of the coding scheme, or even of the theory on which the research design was based.
 It may be feasible to draw inferences based on counts of the occurrences of categories and/or on the intensity of the statements in the text, such as the confidence inherent in the author's choice of language (e.g. "this shows that" cf. "a possible explanation is that").
 However, as with any theory-driven research, the evidence extracted from the text may have a self-fulfilling-prophecy quality about it, i.e. there is an inevitable tendency to find more evidence in support of a theory than in conflict with it, and contextual factors may be overlooked.
-In order to enable auditability, it is important that not only the analysis be published, but also the raw material and the coding scheme.
+In order to enable auditability, it is important that not only the analysis be published, but also the raw material, the coding scheme, and the coding, at a sufficiently high level of granularity.

 Alternatively, the categories may emerge from the data.
-This is of value, for example, when there is an absence of suitable theories to guide the establishment of a priori categories.
+This approach is of value, for example, when there is an absence of suitable theories to guide the establishment of a priori categories; but it also has relevance where the researcher is quite specifically challenging existing theiories in the area.
 The process of necessity involves assumptions, and hence external validity of conclusions arising from this approach is likely to be limited.
 Depending on the degree of generality of the conclusions claimed by the author, full disclosure of the text selection, coding and inferencing procedures may be merely desirable or vital.

 A third approach has been dubbed summative context analysis.
 It involves "counting and comparisons, usually of keywords or content, followed by the interpretation of the underlying context" (Hsieh & Shannon 2005, p.1277).
 The first step is to explore usage, by "identifying and quantifying certain words or content in text with the purpose of understanding the contextual use of the words or content" (p.1283).